CASA Advocates: Working to Give Children a Voice in Court

-- Interviewing each of the parents in person; meeting with the child; and observing the child with each parent in the parent’s homes
+- Interviews each of the parents in person, meets with the child, and observes the child with each parent in the parent’s homes

-- Making inquiries about the family by calling collateral references such as day care workers, babysitters, and other family members or friends
+- Inquires about the family by calling collateral references such as day care workers, babysitters, and other family members or friends

-- Gathering significant records such as school attendance and report cards
+- Gathers significant records such as school attendance and report cards

 Once the investigation is complete, the CASA advocate writes a report describing the following: